 TidyCal | Calendly | |

 That's not to say that Calendly isn't good value, though.
-Calendly powers scheduling for 80% of Fortune 500 companies, according to its website, but it's still relatively accessible at $12/month/user (or $20/month/user for Teams subscriptions).
+Calendly powers scheduling for 80% of Fortune 500 companies, according to its website, but it's still relatively accessible at $12/user/month (or $20/user/month for the Teams plan).
 With larger teams, though, the cost can add up fast: if you want to connect a team of 20 people to Calendly, you'll pay $400/month.

 What about free plans?
 TidyCal and Calendly both offer them, and both are generous.
 However, if you're a serial meeting-booker, you'll run into issues pretty fast.

-With TidyCal's free plan, video conferencing URLs aren't automatically generated; instead, you need to go into Zoom or Google Meet, create a meeting, and copy/paste that link into TidyCal.
-Calendly's free plan generates meeting links automatically, but there are other limitations: for example, you can only create one event type, which means you can't offer meetings of different lengths.
-And both TidyCal and Calendly only allow you to connect one calendar on the free plan—not great if you don't want your work meetings to conflict with your dentist appointment.
+With TidyCal's free plan, you can create unlimited event types, but video conferencing URLs aren't automatically generated.
+Instead, you need to go into Zoom or Google Meet, create a meeting, and copy/paste that link into TidyCal.
+Calendly's free plan generates meeting links automatically, but you can only create one event type, which means you can't offer meetings of different lengths.
+And both TidyCal and Calendly limit you to one calendar connection on the free plan—not great if you don't want your work meetings to conflict with your dentist appointment.

-Both are easy to use, but Calendly's interface is better
+Both are easy to use, but Calendly is more polished

-TidyCal is well-designed and intuitive, and if you just need a basic scheduling solution, you may find it easier to navigate than Calendly since its menus aren't full of advanced features like routing forms and workflows.
+TidyCal is well-designed and intuitive, and if you just need a straightforward meeting scheduler, you may find it easier to navigate than Calendly since its menus aren't full of advanced features like routing forms and workflows.

 Calendly's free/busy rules help streamline the edge cases that inevitably arise when you're trying to juggle your personal life, internal meetings, and customer meetings.
 For example, let's say you use your calendar to block off time for yourself so you can get deep work done, or take a daily walk, without internal meetings intruding.
 But what if you want customers (or your boss) to be able to book those times?
-With Calendly, you can allow certain prioritized event types to override less-important calendar events.
+With Calendly, you can allow priority events to override less-important ones.

 From the perspective of your meeting attendees, the user experience is pretty equivalent with both tools.
 Here's the Calendly booking page, which you've almost certainly encountered while booking a meeting at some point.